 If your home is larger than the proposed maximum: Any existing dwelling that was lawfully constructed but would no longer comply with the zoning regulations due to the proposed amendments would become what is known as "legal non-conforming" (also more generally known as “grandfathering”), and these buildings can continue to be maintained/repaired over their life time.

 In addition to the floor area ratio, each ‘R’ zone now includes a maximum house size expressed as total floor area.
-Currently, the LUB does not establish a specific house size maximum but rather relies on provisions for lot coverage and floor area ratio (FAR).
-These vary between zones and the maximum house size is ultimately dependent upon the size of the lot.

 How where the proposed maximum house sizes determined?

 The maximum house sizes were determined by multiplying the allowable floor area ratio by minimum lot area and adding 20%.
 The reason to include an additional 20% is to account for lots that are somewhat larger than the minimum lot area.

 A maximum house size of 500 m2 (5,381 ft2) is proposed for the Agricultural zones to reflect the provincial Agricultural Land Commission regulations, and to address similar concerns resulting from large homes impacting farm land.

 What are the new house size regulations?

 Maximum house size is based on the zone as follows:

 Max House Size